MudroadWhite/Neo-Principia/docs/2_architecture.md

 2. If we want to derive something from this primitive proposition, we further change the `P` into something else.
 3. Same treatment applies to every proven theories.

-As the routine being clear, I think it's safe to apply our alternative:
+As the routine being clear, I think it's safe to adapt to our alternative:
 1. Every proposition is **required** to be instantiated before coming into the context.
-2. Even if we don't need any "explicit" instantiations, we still consider it as an action of instanstiating `P` with `P`.
+2. Even if we don't need any "explicit" instantiations, we still consider it as an action of instantiating `P` with `P`.

 The procedure of instantiation, leads to the parameters in the left hand side of a `Definition` or a `Theorem`.

 For a lhs parameter `P : Prop` of a theorem, the next question is what are allowed to instantiate P. Principia's propositions come along with *types*, which is sadly much more refined than the `Prop` in `P : Prop`, and this is why these propositions' types require manual checking.
 We might only allow `P` to be instantiated by an elementary proposition; a first-order proposition, 2nd-order prop, etc..
 If this project has become more mature, we might change `P : Prop` into something like `P : Elementary_Proposition` for a clearer distinction.

+TODO: more of this to be discussed in `mechanics`

 ### 4.2.
 Naming conventions
 We have naming conventions for propositions.
 A proposition usually is named with `nxx_yyy`, with `xx_yyy` the number appeared in Principia for that proposition.
 A few of them are additionally come with their names in the text, and in that case we will adapt the `n` prefix to the name.
 For example, `Id2_08`.